 The recommended convention is to add any global or control variables not declared in the owning Class to the sim object.
-In contrast it would be normal to add attributes of the owning classifier to the this object.
+In contrast, it would be normal to add attributes of the owning classifier to the this object.

-Some examples of where and how you can set Simulation behavior using JavaScript are shown here.
-See the EAExample.eap model that comes with Enterprise Architect for further examples.
-Also see the Learning Center for further information on setting up and working with JavaScript in Simulations.
+Some examples of where and how you can set Simulation behavior using JavaScript are provided here.
+Further examples are provided in the EAExample.eap model that comes with Enterprise Architect.